-LIBI issues safety alerts using community-wide emails when deemed necessary because serious crime have occurred, or are occurring, on campus or in LIBI's contiguous geographic locations.
-The college maintains a relationship with the New York City police precincts that are responsible for the surrounding areas of the campus and for providing additional response assistance.
-All members of the college community who report crimes to college personnel are encouraged to promptly report the incident to the appropriate local police precinct.
+LIBI issues safety alerts using community-wide e-mails when deemed necessary because serious crimes have occurred, or are occurring, on campus or in LIBI's contiguous geographic locations.
+The College maintains a relationship with the New York City police precincts that are responsible for the surrounding areas of the campus and for providing additional response assistance.
+All members of the College community who report crimes to College personnel are encouraged to report the incident promptly to the appropriate local police precinct.
 A record of each report made to the local precinct is maintained and included in LIBI's annual statistical report.

 LIBI's goal is to help prevent criminal activity through education and awareness building.
-LIBI's education programs focus on helping members of the community become more aware of their surroundings, both on and off campus, and to take responsibility for their own safety and security and that of others.
-Various educational and awareness-building seminars are scheduled each semester and members of the college community are encouraged to actively participate.
-The college also provides information at the beginning of each academic term for students and employees regarding LIBI's general security procedures and practices.
-This information is in the form of posters and other displays, articles in the college newsletter -LIBI Log Forever Better, and community wide e-mail notifications.
+LI-BI's education programs focus on helping members of the community become more aware of their surroundings, both on and off campus, and to take responsibility for their own safety and security and that of others.
+Various educational and awareness-building seminars are scheduled each semester and members of the College community are encouraged to participate actively.
+The College also provides information at the beginning of each academic term for students and employees regarding LIBI's general security procedures and practices.
+This information is in the form of posters and other displays, articles in the College news magazine-LIBI Log Forever Better, and community-wide e-mail notifications.
 Special emphasis is placed on:

-- advising students and employees of the importance of reporting criminal activity; - to whom crimes should be reported; - being responsible for their own safety and the safety of others; - practices regarding timely warnings and emergency notifications.
+advising students and employees of the importance of reporting criminal activity;

+- to whom crimes should be reported; - being responsible for their own safety and the safety of others; - practices regarding timely warnings and emergency notifications.

-The Director of Intercampus activities provides students, faculty, and staff with crime prevention information, along with other safety related materials, during scheduled events on campus as well as through physical bulletins posted around high foot-traffic areas at the campuses.
+The Director of Human Resources provides faculty and staff with crime prevention information, along with other safety related materials, during scheduled new employee orientations.
+Students receive crime prevention information from designated members of the Safety and Security Committee members, along with other safety related materials, during scheduled events on campus as well as through physical bulletins posted around high foot-traffic areas at the campuses.